Why Google Trends is one of the best keyword research & SEO tools

 Try it yourself: Compare your keyword to a related past trend to see how much more growth might remain.

-Reassured that the carnivore diet has plenty of room for growth, let’s plan when to launch our content.
+Reassured that the carnivore diet has plenty of room for growth, it's time to plan when to launch the content.

-We could work to get it out ASAP, releasing in just 2 weeks on November 1.
-Should we do this?
-We can use Google Trends to answer this by examining the seasonality of interest in the carnivore diet.
+You could work to get it out ASAP, releasing in just 2 weeks on November 1.
+Should you do this?
+You can use Google Trends to answer this by examining the seasonality of interest in the carnivore diet.

 While searches have been more erratic in the past year, the data shows that demand typically stays flat or drops in the months leading up to New Year’s, likely as people let loose over the holidays.
 On the other hand, there is a recurring spike every January, likely due to New Year’s resolutions and a renewed commitment to health.

-To make pulling these insights easier, Glimpse has a dedicated module to detect and display any seasonality:
+To make pulling these insights easier, Glimpse has a dedicated module to detect and display any seasonality, along with an explanation for what drives it:

-Since search engines both favor fresh content and use early engagement metrics to determine its ranking, we should spend the next couple months creating, then launch slightly before New Year’s to have the most engagement possible.
+Since search engines both favor fresh content and use early engagement metrics to determine its ranking, it'd be best to spend the next couple months creating, then launch slightly before New Year’s to have the most engagement possible.

-Additionally, knowing that many people will be consuming our content in the context of their New Year’s resolutions, we could tailor it in a couple ways:
+Additionally, knowing that many people will be consuming it in the context of their New Year’s resolutions, you could tailor the content in a couple ways:

-First, we could provide the most up-to-date information on the carnivore diet, such as the newest research on its effects and efficacy.
-We could hint at this information with a title like, “Ultimate Guide to the Carnivore Diet (2024 Edition)”, assuring searchers it is up-to-date and likely scoring a higher clickthrough rate.
+You could provide the most up-to-date information on the carnivore diet, such as the newest research on its effects and efficacy, hinting at this information with a title like, “Ultimate Guide to the Carnivore Diet (2024 Edition)”, assuring searchers it is up-to-date and likely improving the clickthrough rate.

 Try it yourself: Analyze the seasonality of your keyword to spot the best times to promote your content and brainstorm ways to tailor it given the context.